Skip to content

 Definition

-Sharing Settings is a Setup page where administrators define the organization-wide default (OWD) access levels for each object and create sharing rules to extend access beyond the defaults.
-OWD settings control the baseline visibility (Private, Public Read Only, Public Read/Write) for records across the org.
+Sharing Settings is a Setup page in Salesforce where administrators define the organization-wide default (OWD) access level for each object and create the sharing rules that extend access beyond those defaults.
+The OWD section sets the baseline visibility every user has to records they do not own, choosing from levels like Private, Public Read Only, and Public Read/Write per object.

 § 02